Keith-S-Thompson/markdown-linewrap/README.md

 spaces.
 Most or all Markdown viewers handle this correctly.

+*The following should be three bulleted lines:*

 - Line one
 - Line two
 - Line three

 The following is the same, but as a block of quoted text.

+*The following should be a single line of quoted text:*

 > Line one
 > Line two